greg-maceachern12/Foto/README.md

 This project is written in Swift 3.0 and requires Xcode 8.3.3 to build and run.

-Foto is compatible with iOS 9.1+.
+Foto is compatible with iOS 9.1+ and only the iPhone 6, iPhone 6s, iPhone 7 and iPhone 8.
+Auto Layout has not been set up yet for other devices.

 ## Built With